Skip to content

 Creating a “now and then” coupling of photos is truly satisfying, and always educational.
 Hunting down a photo that someone else has taken is great fun.
 But the true way to honor these travel photographs is to visit the spots yourself, and perhaps take a “now” shot, as I discovered this on a recent trip to Tokyo.

-View of Uyeno Tokio
+View of Uyeno in Tokyo

-Akasaka (This one’s not a Kusakabe photograph.):
+Akasaka in Tokyo (This one’s not a Kusakabe photograph.)

 The discussion of the Yokohama photo happened after I got back, so it’s on the list to visit next time.
+[2025 update: I have not visited either Yokohama site in repeated visits.
+I have taken other rephotographs of Yokohama, though.

 Coincidentally, the Tokyo Metropolitan Museum of Photography is running a series of exhibits this summer [summer of 2009] titled Traveling Photography (Tabi suru Shashin).
 The first installment features, among other images, 50 Kusakabe Kimbei prints from an album in the museum’s collection.
 I thought it would be nice to see them in person and look for images I recognize from NYPL, Nagasaki, and other collections.
 What I didn’t expect, though, was how utterly stunning they look.
 Compared with scanned, digital copies, the beauty of museum’s physical artifacts was brilliant.
 They shimmered with life, and their colors had a luminosity missing from normal developed film, and certainly from reproductions made for the exhibit book and even the hard-bound biography printed in 2006.

 Now I’m hungry for more, and I hope everyone else is too.
 I’d love to see a traveling exhibit of Japanese travel photography, akin to the one in Tokyo but paired with “Now” photos from Flickr (I volunteer to take missing photographs, if there’s grant money lying around).
 It would feature holdings by many institutions — among Flickr Commons participants, at least George Eastman House, the Smithsonian, and the NYPL hold Kimbei photographs, and more likely have other old photos of Japan like the NYPL’s.
-These works of art need to get on the road, and be gawked at as they were originally intended!
+These works of art need to get on the road, and be gawked at as they were originally intended

 Leave a Reply